They say laughter is the cure for just about anything, and after a recent trip to a beach, I can confirm that this is in fact, true.

 Sailor’s Grill is another spot in the area worth checking out.
 They have some very serious sand volleyball leagues that pair quite nicely with the menus that are offered.
 I didn’t get a chance to try their breakfast but the word on the street is that the omelets and cinnamon rolls are the stuff that dreams are made of.

 The Ye Olde Brothers Brewery is a fantastic spot in Navarre that specializes in craft beer.
 In the effort of full disclosure, I am not by any stretch of the imagination a beer connoisseur.
 I did indulge in a beer flight and while I am not one to readily order a brew, I was able to appreciate the fact that they create such a well-made beer.
-The restaurant has a brick pizza oven that cranks out some totally unique pies, I highly suggest that you give them a try!
+The restaurant has a brick pizza oven that cranks out some totally unique pies, I highly suggest giving them a try!
 I will fondly remember this spot because it is where I tried my first boiled peanuts!

 What you won’t find in Navarre Beach, Florida.